i Rules of disclosure

 - take reasonable steps so that agents or third parties that may hold documents on the party's behalf do not delete or destroy documents that may be relevant to the issues in dispute.28

-At the time of filing their particulars of claim or defence, as the case may be, a party is required to confirm in writing that steps have been taken to preserve documents in accordance with the Disclosure Pilot.
+At the time of filing its particulars of claim or defence, as the case may be, a party is required to confirm in writing that steps have been taken to preserve documents in accordance with the Disclosure Pilot.

 IV REQUESTS AND SCOPE